A geometrical description of untwisted 3d Dijkgraaf-Witten TQFT with defects: Examples

-\begin{example} \\ Let $\Sigma$ be a surface with a fine stratification and dual graph $\Gamma$, such that \begin{compactitem} \item every vertex $v$ of $\Gamma$ is labelled with the same finite group $G$, \item every edge $e$ of $\Gamma$ is labelled with $G$ as an $G\times G^{op}$-set, \item every $n$-valent plaquette $p$ of $\Gamma$ is labelled with $\rho_p: G^{\times n}\sslash G^{\times n}\to \Vect_\C$ that assigns the vector space $\C$ if the ordered oriented product of the group elements at edges of $p$ is trivial and else $0$. \end{compactitem} {\bf Gauge configurations and gauge transformations:}\\ The groupoid of gauge configurations and of gauge transformations is
+\textbf{Stratification and defect data:}\\ Let $\Sigma$ be a surface with a fine stratification and dual graph $\Gamma$, such that \begin{compactitem} \item every vertex $v$ of $\Gamma$ is labelled with the same finite group $G$, \item every edge $e$ of $\Gamma$ is labelled with $G$ as an $G\times G^{op}$-set, \item every $n$-valent plaquette $p$ of $\Gamma$ is labelled with $\rho_p: G^{\times n}\sslash G^{\times n}\to \Vect_\C$ that assigns the vector space $\C$ if the ordered oriented product of the group elements at edges of $p$ is trivial and else $0$. \end{compactitem} \textbf{Gauge configurations and gauge transformations:}\\ The groupoid of gauge configurations and of gauge transformations is

 \begin{compactitem} \item A gauge configuration is an assignment of an element $g_e\in G$ to each edge $e$ of $\Gamma$. \item A gauge transformation is an assignment of an element $g_v\in G$ to each vertex $v$ of $\Gamma$ and acts by